 Lack of iodine supplementation in certain brands of cat food, but different reports suggest over-supplementation of iodine is the cause, exposure to well water, exposure to gas fireplaces, cat litter and frequent carpet cleaning.
 (Edinboro C.H. et al, 2004 and 2010).
 In fact, the general opinion is that it is likely a number of contributing factors that lead to hyperthyroidism.

 Update December 2016.
 A study in American Chemical Society’s Environmental Science and Technology journal points fish flavoured food being responsible for exposing cats to PBDE’s and PCB’s.
 You can read more about this here.

 There is a foolproof way to prevent hyperthyroidism, certainly, exposure to tinned cat food, especially fish (which can contain high levels of iodine and PBDE’s), and those with pop tops seem to pose a greater risk to cats.
 Small cans are less likely to be lined with BPA.

 Use a natural cat litter with no scent

 Avoid plastic food bowls and storage containers for pet food and water.

 Limit chemicals in the household environment, switch to natural cleaning products as much as possible.

 Install a water filter if possible to remove chemicals.

 Only heat up food in glass or ceramic containers, not plastic.

-While not a preventative, cats over the age of 9 should be tested for hyperthyroidism during their yearly annual exam.
+Routinely test all cats over the age of nine for hyperthyroidism during their annual exam.